Freddie Freeman Player Props: Dodgers vs. Cubs

 Freddie Freeman At The Plate

-- Freeman has an OPS of .876, fueled by an OBP of .422 and a team-best slugging percentage of .455 this season.
+- Freeman leads Los Angeles in slugging percentage (.448) thanks to five extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 30th in batting average, 27th in on-base percentage, and 82nd in slugging.
+- Among qualified batters in baseball, he ranks 28th in batting average, 26th in on-base percentage, and 79th in slugging.

+- Freeman has reached base via a hit in 10 games this year (of 15 played), and had multiple hits in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.